orent2018/viz_web/README.md

 7) One Security group for the private web server that is found in the private subnet

-   - Which opens port 22 for ssh from the jenkins server and port 80 for http to the webserver
+   - Which opens port 22 for scp from the jenkins server and port 80 for http to the webserver

    - Both are limited to source from within the VPC.